 Discovering D-Camps...
 A Cross-Canada Cycling Adventure

 During the summer of 2016, enjoying some flexibility with my time, I decided to begin a cross-Canada cycling adventure.
 While I was reasonably confident that I could do this, there was a part of me that was prepared if things didn’t work out.
-I’m older now (61), and having managed my diabetes for almost 50 years, I had to wonder if I had the fitness, the legs, and the determination to complete such a journey.
-It turned out to be the amazing experience I had hoped it would be... and more!
+I’m older now (64), and having managed my diabetes for 50 years (as of April, 2022!), I had to wonder if I had the fitness, the legs, and the determination to complete such a journey.
+It turned out to be the amazing experience I had hoped it would be... and so much more!
 I knew that if I could make it over the mountains, I could handle the challenges further east.
 I started in Victoria and finished in Calgary.
 Along the way I stopped in for a visit at Camp Kakhamela, near Gibsons, BC, and Camp Jean Nelson, north of Cochrane, Alberta, two of the western D-Camps (summer camps for children with type 1 diabetes operated by Diabetes Canada).
 The people I met, the mountain scenery, the amazing weather, the grizzly bear (I’ll save that amazing story for another time)... awesome!

 Your support is key in helping Diabetes Canada lead the fight against diabetes through delivery of diabetes education and services, advocacy and research.
 For more information, visit diabetes.ca.